by Jonathan Harvey

 Press Night/Opening Night Wed 3 Feb 7:30pm

 Final performance Sat 6 Mar 2pm

 Thrifty Thursdays $22

 Please note: New Theatre is a general admission theatre and seat selection is done on a first-come-first-serve basis.
 As per NSW Public Health COVID-19 guidelines, we now running at 75% capacity (112 patrons).
 Where possible, we will endeavour to socially distance audience members and groups one seat apart, however with fuller houses, you may need to sit next to others.
+Face masks are not mandatory but strongly recommended.
 If you have any concerns, please contact our Theatre Manager email@example.com

 Main image: © VladOrlov/Shutterstock